linux-automation/usbsdmux/README.rst

 --------------------
 usbsdmux provides the following functions:

-* Multiplexing the SD-Card to either DUT, Host or disconnect.
+* Multiplexing the SD-Card to either DUT, Host or disconnect with :code:`usbsdmux`
-* Writing the Configuration-EEPROM of the USB2642 from the command line to customize the representation of the USB device.
+* Writing the Configuration-EEPROM of the USB2642 from the command line to customize the representation of the USB device: :code:`usbsdmux-configure`

 Low-Level Functions